Paraguay: Enigmatic Wildlife Tour (EWT)

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay and should have at least on blank page.
 For tourist visitors, citizens of most western countries a visa can be obtained on arrival (although, please check this with your local consulate to see if anything has changed on this front!

-WHAT’S INCLUDED?: Tips to drivers, local guides, and lodge staff; accommodation from the night of day 1 to the night of day 17 on the main tour; accommodation from the night of day 1 to the night of day 5 on the extension, if taking part in that too; meals on the main tour from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 18 (if you have a very early departing flight, you may miss the included breakfast on the last day); If taking the extension, the included meals are from breakfast on day 1 of this to breakfast on day 6 (unless you leave before breakfasts are served at the hotel); safe drinking water throughout; Tropical Birding tour leader with scope and audio gear from the morning of day 2 to the night of day 17 on the main tour; from Day 1 through to the evening of Day 5 of the extension if also joining that too; one arrival and one departure airport transfer per person, (transfers may be shared with other participants of the same tour or other guests at the same hotel); ground transport for the group to all sites in the itinerary from day 2 to day 17 of the main tour in a suitable vehicle with a local driver; and if taking the extension from the morning of Day 1 through the afternoon of day 5 on that part; entrance fees to birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips to drivers, local guides, and lodge staff; accommodation from the night of day 1 to the night of day 12 on the main tour; accommodation for one night on the extension, if taking part in that too; meals on the main tour from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 13 (if you have a very early departing flight, you may miss the included breakfast on the last day); If taking the extension, the included meals are from breakfast on day 1 of this to breakfast on day 2 (unless you leave before breakfasts are served at the hotel); safe drinking water throughout; Tropical Birding tour leader with spotlights, mammal-watching and audio gear from the morning of day 2 to the night of day 12 on the main tour; from day 1 through to the morning of day 3 of the extension if joining that; one arrival and one departure airport transfer per person on designated arrival and departure days (transfers may be shared with other participants of the same tour or other guests at the same hotel); ground transport for the group to all sites in the itinerary from day 2 to day 12 of the main tour in a suitable vehicle with a local driver; and if taking the extension from the morning of day 1 through the morning of day 3 on that part; entrance fees to birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

 WHAT’S NOT INCLUDED?: Optional tips to the TROPICAL BIRDING tour leader; tips for luggage porters in any city hotels (if you require their services); international flights; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.